 As time passes and seasons change, the world of Vein does too.
-Persistent, long-scale random events affect gameplay.
+Persistent, large-scale random events affect gameplay.

-AI can see, hear, feel, and smell you, and react intelligently to those senses.
-You're being watched.
+AI can see, hear, feel, and smell you.
 Terrifying zombie variants make survival that much more difficult.

-Search the post-apocalyptic world for useful supplies and valuable tools.
+The post-apocalyptic world has useful supplies and valuable tools.
 Every item has a use.
-Craft special items using creativity.

 Build over the destroyed world and establish safehouses.
 Defend yourself from raiders and invasions.
 Maintain your base by yourself or with friends.